2026 Prospective Parents please use the link box down the righthand side to find out further information.

 At Russell, we value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.
 Reading begins at the earliest stage when children enjoy looking at books and hearing stories being read to them.
 They then learn that print conveys meaning and carefully planned and sequenced phonics teaching.
 At Russell, we want to give all chidren the best start with their reading journey and ensure that they develop a love of reading.

-From September 2024 we will be using the accredited phonics scheme Essential Letters and Sounds (ELS) in Foundation Stage and this begins with whole-class, daily phonics teaching from the first week of Reception.
+From September 2024 we will be using the accredited phonics scheme Essential Letters and Sounds (ELS) in Foundation Stage.
+Please see here for more information - Foundation Stage phonics.
+From September 2025 this will also be implemented into Year One.
 ELS phonics lessons ensure high-quality first teaching of phonics and give children many opportunities to review and build their sound and grapheme knowledge, word-reading skills and use of rich vocabulary.
 With a strong start in Foundation Stage, all children are given the required skills to read well, quickly.

 At Russell we feel that links between home and school are imperative to the children’s learning and progress.
 To equip parents to be able to support phonics and reading with their child at home we offer parent workshops discussing how phonics is taught, giving parents an opportunity to look at the resources we use to support learning and the opportunity to find out about the Year 1 phonic screening test expectations.